Mung Beans

 Not a mayor crop for Argentina, but with a modest 5000 hectares of mungs planted per year, Argentina provides good quality alternative supply for markets around the world, especially while supply from other regions, such as Pakistan and India, are off season or short of supply.

-Mung Beans can eating sprouted or cooked.
-They taste a little like lentils, with a well-rounded, hearty and wholesome taste which is also fairly neutral and will take on flavours from what other ingredients cooked with it.
+Mung Beans can be eaten when sprouted or cooked.
+They taste a little like lentils, with a well-rounded, hearty and wholesome taste which is also fairly neutral and will take on flavours from what other ingredients are cooked with it.

 TradeLink International sources their beans from the northern regions of Argentina, mainly Salta, but also regions such as Tucuman and neighbouring regions and sometimes from Bolivia as well.